6 Panel Ideas for Your Travel Brochure Project

 COVER PANEL

-The overall objective of the project is for students to create a historical travel brochure that entices others to visit a time and place in history.
+The overall objective of the project is for students to create a travel brochure that entices others to visit the location.
 The cover panel should reflect this objective.
 Students will need to:

 FREQUENTLY ASKED QUESTIONS

-Frequently Asked Questions: The frequently asked questions portion of the brochure project requires students to think critically about the historical location.
-Based on what they have learned about the location and historical time period, students will need to:
+Frequently Asked Questions: The frequently asked questions portion of the brochure project requires students to think critically about the location.
+Based on what they have learned about the location, students will need to:

-• Write three historically accurate questions and answers about the location.
+• Write two open-ended questions (with answers) about the location.

 Digital Brochure Templates